solvebio/veppy/README.md

 ## Testing

-Tests are based on chr1 versions of input data (TODO upload this somewhere)
+Tests are based on chr1 versions of input data.
+Full genome tests are coming soon!

 ```
 $ nosetests